 Tips to help you acclimatize at high elevation:

 Take it easy at first – don’t plan too much activity for your first few days.
 Give your body time to acclimatize to the change in altitude and lower oxygen levels.
 Take a short nap in the afternoon if you like, or at least rest a while;

 Drink lots of fresh water – two liters a day is recommended; keep drinking little and often all day.
 Staying thoroughly hydrated is really important at high elevations; even if you don’t feel thirsty;

 Stay protected against the sun – wear a sun-hat and use protective sun lotion, even in the fall and winter months when the temperatures are lower.
 Keep your skin protected from the sun even on overcast days as UV rays can penetrate cloud cover;

-Watch your alcohol intake – wine, beer, and liquor will go to your head faster and the effects will last longer when you are drinking alcohol in places with high elevation; alcohol also dehydrates you, so you may want to consider scaling-back your normal consumption rates and supplementing your liquid intake with additional fresh water.
+Moderate your alcohol intake – wine, beer, and liquor will go to your head faster and the effects will last longer when you are drinking alcohol in places with high elevation; alcohol also dehydrates you, so you may want to consider scaling-back your normal consumption rates and supplementing your alcohol intake with additional fresh water.